Code of Practice

-Registered graduates may advertise their services as a NAC graduate by using the NAC logo on all printed, or electronic, materials (business cards, adverts, flyers, website etc.) but the NAC logo may not be used in conjunction with any other qualifications unless agreed in writing by the NAC.
-Graduates who are not registered, or have lapsed their registration, are not entitled to use the NAC logo in association with their services or when describing their credentials.
+Graduates may advertise their services as a NAC graduate by using the NAC logo on all printed, or electronic, materials (business cards, adverts, flyers, website etc.) but the NAC logo may not be used in conjunction with any other qualifications unless agreed in writing by the NAC.

 Graduates will make reasonable efforts to be aware of changes in the law and current best practise regarding the treatment of animals and shall adjust their practice and advise their clients accordingly.

-Rules for the gaining and maintenance of registration with the NAC
+Rules for the gaining and maintenance graduate status with the NAC

-Graduation follows successful completion of the behaviour qualification courses (and all the formal assessments) and means that those who have graduated are considered to have sufficient understanding of animal behaviour to be able to advise clients to aid the overall well-being of the animal.
-There are four stages of the behaviour qualifications.
-Stage 4 is the highest level of qualification.
+Graduation follows successful, formal completion of the relevant distance learning programme qualification courses and means that those who have graduated are considered to have sufficient understanding of animal behaviour to be able to advise clients to aid the overall well-being of the animal.

 Being a Graduate of the NAC does not constitute the acquisition of a degree (unless the student has taken the option of undertaking the final project in association with the affiliated University to gain a BSc or MSc), or a license to practise by diagnosing, prescribing or treating any condition falling under the scope of veterinary practice.
 In conditions requiring veterinary attention, the client must be immediately advised to consult his or her vet.

-Whilst this Code of Practice sets out guidelines for your practice and the terms and conditions under which registrations is issued and retained the care and treatment of your clients is your own responsibility.
+Whilst this Code of Practice sets out guidelines for your practice the care and treatment of your clients is your own responsibility.
 The NAC is a privately owned educational organisation and none of its officers accept responsibility for the actions or practices of individual graduates.